mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 upon tables with seemingly arbitrary nunbers.
 But is there a method to this madness?
 And how do player characters stack up to the monsters?

+In this essay, I will look at how the statistics of creatures change as they increase in level, and how this compares to the increases player characters recieve as they level up.

 # Creature Statistics

-Most of the tables follow relatively straightforward rules that you can figure out by staring at them for too long.
-Luckily for you, I have stared at them for too long, so we can skip right to the good bit.
-For each statistic, I will stick to the numbers from level 1 and above.
+Most of the tables follow relatively straightforward rules that you can figure out by staring at them for slightly too long.
+Luckily for you, I have already stared at them for slightly too long, so we can skip right to the good bit.
+For each statistic, I will stick to the numbers from level 1 and above, as most of the rules break slightly at sub-zero levels.
-Let us start with Armor Class.

 ## Armor Class